“You are going to live in chronic pain the rest of your life,” the doctor told me.

 I was devastated, but it also ignited a survival mode that motivated me to spend every ounce of physical, emotional, and spiritual strength for the following 1-½ weeks to work with my physical therapist to learn to walk with my walker down the hall, and to climb 10 stairs with a cane.
 I was relentless.

 Triumph!
 Elated with utter relief, my doctor discharged me home.
 Along with me came my walker, my cane, a bath chair, a hospital bed, assistive dressing devices, and the PICC line in my arm.
 That night, finally again in my own bedroom, I slept better than I have ever had in my life.
-But, the next day I awoke to voices outside my bedroom door.
+But the next day I awoke to voices outside my bedroom door.
 My roommates were telling my father that I had to find a new place to live.
 I was an unsightly inconvenience to them and they were “embarrassed to have friends over”.

 My dream was my talisman.
 I prayed and pleaded to it every day and night.
 I wanted my life back, myself back.
 The doctors’ words stabbed my heart, but it was also what I needed to hear.
 Suddenly I was forced to confront my biggest fear–living in pain forever.
 Fears transformed into proactive anger.
 He had no right to define my future, my fate.
 I became determined to prove this doctor and all my other doctors wrong.
 I decided then and there that I would live a “normal” life without pain and without pain medications.

 But my goal was not to prove wrong all my doctors (though it was quite a pleasant thought), but to prove wrong my own fears.
 To myself, I yearned to prove that I could and would heal myself.
-Eventually, I received a third surgery to fuse my vertebrae because my spine had collapsed onto my sacrum.
+Eventually, a year later, I received a third surgery to fuse my vertebrae because my spine had collapsed onto my sacrum.
 Unable to live independently, I stayed at my parents’ house for six months, bedridden from pain and in a body brace.

 Five years later, I turned 31-years-old, still in too much pain to work.
 I received therapies three to five times per week.
 On a monthly basis I became my own lawyer, begging worker’s compensation for the continuation of therapy.
 I wore a soft back brace (actually a waist girdle I bought), and any weight-bearing activity increased pain.
 I could sit for 1 to 1½-hour intervals, stand for 15-minute intervals, drove for 30 minute intervals, and I could walk on a level surface (without a cane!) about 1 to 1½ miles.